 Sight fishing for cruising trout in the shallows of lakes is just about my favourite form of fishing.
 These fish are often not more than a rod length or two from the beach.

 Unless the angler does something too quickly, these trout seem oblivious to a human presence so close to it.
 This is true on very bright days and more especially true on days when there is little or no movement on the surface of the water.
 Little or no wind makes for ideal conditions.

 Fishing the rips (current made by rivers and streams where they enter a lake) is another favourite haunt of mine.

 But here things get a little strange.
-When I first got into rip fishing I would fish any old time of the day except early morning of course.
-Mid-morning, midday, mid-afternoon, dusk, and dark found me fishing away.
-And I regularly caught fish, regardless of the time I fished.
-But the longer I fished the more I tended to fish just the evening and at night.
+When I first got into rip fishing, I would fish any old time of the day except early morning of course.
+Mid-morning, midday, mid-afternoon, dusk, and dark found me flailing away.
+And I regularly caught trout, regardless of the time I fished.
+But the longer I fished, the more I tended to fish just the evening and at night.

 Just recently I was looking back over my fishing diaries and realized that in fact my catch rates per hour fished in the rip were pretty roughly the same, regardless of the time at which I fished.

 Except for a monster 6.3kg (14lb) Brown trout caught in the dark - there was also little difference in the size or range of size of fish caught in the light or dark.

 For the sake of good statistics here, I should say that my diaries reveal that fishing very shallow rips during the bright of day has shown to be less than fruitful.
 But in rips that stream out into deeper water success rates are better regardless of time, and fishing rips that drop into very deep water are shown in my records to be more productive in daylight.